 - Last but not least, know your role!
 Make sure you tailor your answers to the responsibilities and actions of the position you are soliciting.

 - Do not overthink your answers.
-Usually, if you are applying to a job is because you are qualified to do it, thus do not hesitate and trust your knowledge.
+Usually, if you are applying for a job is because you are qualified to do it, thus, do not hesitate and trust your knowledge.

 Common Situational Judgement Test